 I am the youngest of her six children, a “happy surprise” in her mid-forties, arriving as the oldest child was preparing to graduate from high school.
 She loved being a mom.
 She encouraged her children to have fun and gave us freedom to engage our imagination.
 We would play outside until the fire siren blew at 6:00 PM.
 She would not hesitate to give up her clean dishes when sandbox pails were missing or tadpoles needed a home.
 On rainy days she would empty the linen closet for a blanket fort.
 Sometimes they would stretch from one end of the room all the way to the other!
 I even remember coming home from school one day to find her roller-skating around the dining room table.
 She just wanted to see if she still “had it”.

 As I got older it was obvious that the thrill of parenting yet another teenager was long gone.
 She had less patience when my friends came to visit or when I needed a ride, and our clashes became more frequent.
 But now that I’ve raised two teenagers of my own, I look back on those years and see my mother in a new light.
 When I was a teen, she was in her early sixties.
 60!
-That's older than I am today.
+That's older than I am today, and my children are grown and gone from the nest.
 She suffered from chronic neck and back pain but was still a full time housewife and mom.
 My father had retired and he was my partner in crime, but she was delegated to the role of warden.
 So maybe her patience had run thin.
 It’s a miracle it hadn’t run out.